gettalong/hexapdf/man/man1/hexapdf.1.md

 ### inspect

+`hexapdf inspect input.pdf -o 3`

+Show the object with the object number 3 of the given PDF file.

 `hexapdf inspect input.pdf`
-`hexapdf inspect input.pdf -o 3`

-Inspect a PDF: These commands can be used to inspect the internal object structure of a PDF file.
-The first command shows the PDF trailer object.
-The second one shows the object with the object number 3.
+Start the interactive inspection mode.

 ### batch